huyvu38/Connection-Space/README.md

 2. User wants to log in

-Hit the Run button and write 2 to the program.
+Write 2 to the program.

 Then the user is prompted to enter username and password for log in.